guettli/usability/README.md

 ### Gnome panel: Show date next to time

 How do I show date next to time in the panel with gnome-shell? https://askubuntu.com/questions/83597/how-do-i-show-date-next-to-time-in-the-panel-with-gnome-shell The current solutions are way too complicated.
 I want a solution which gets found by a grandma without using google.
 It should be simple in the spirit of "don't make me think".

+## Server

+### /usr/bin/systemctl vs /bin/systemctl

+Ubuntu uses /bin/systemctl.
+SuSE /usr/bin/systemctl.
+No problem?
+It is annoying if you want to write sudo-rules which work on both distributions.

+### Package name differ

+Package names differ across linux distributions.
+Containers improve this, since this reduces the need to make things portable.